Brainpowered/typescript-event-sourcing-sample-app/README.md

 ### Run Services

-1. Run Both the Data Layer and the App Layer in One go:
+1. Run Both the Data Layer and the API Layer in One go:
 ```bash
  docker-compose -f docker-compose.yml -f docker-compose.app.yml up -d
  ```